gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 handler will receive plain control chunks and DATA chunks with SCTP-DTLS PPID from the SCTP Header Handler.
-Those plain text control chunks will be forwarded to SCTP chunk handler as well as the DATA chunk with the SCTP-DTLS PPID.
+Those plain text control chunks will be forwarded to SCTP chunk handler as well as the DATA chunk with the SCTP-DTLS PPID value of 4242.

 When the DTLS Chunk state machine has reached the VALIDATION or PROTECTED state, the DTLS chunk handler will receive DTLS chunks